 - Background on all investigators including names and contact information (mailing address, telephone number(s), e-mail address), place of employment, position, education and training; prior research experience; potential benefit of this research to the investigator.

 - List of funding source(s) (if any) of research and disclosure of any financial interests with the study sponsor

 - Timeline (when research is expected to begin, and its expected duration)

 - Specific expectations of the NSA National Office including e-mail advertisement, space requirements at a conference or meeting, mailing lists, or any other information required from the National Office.

-Any incomplete applications will be returned to the prospective researcher and a complete application can be submitted for review in the next review cycle.
+Any incomplete applications will be returned to the prospective researcher, who may then submit a complete application for review in the next review cycle.
 Complete applications will be forwarded by the Chair of the NSARC to the entire committee for review and recommendations.
-Final decisions regarding: (a) approval, (b) disapproval, or (c) return of the application to the investigator for additional information or modification and re submission for review, will rest with the NSARC.
-A maximum of 3 surveys will be approved for distribution per review cycle.
+Final decisions regarding: (a) approval, (b) disapproval, or (c) requests for additional information or modification and re-submission for review, will rest with the NSARC.

 Application approvals are granted for one (1) year from the date of approval.
-If the project is expected to extend beyond one year a progress report and request for extension is required at least thirty (30) days prior to the approved year end date.
+If the project is expected to extend beyond one year, a progress report and request for extension is required at least thirty (30) days prior to the approved year end date.

 Changes may not be made in the approved research procedures without prior approval from the NSARC.

 Investigators agree to provide a copy of their final report, or a summary of outcomes of the research project, to the NSA national office.
 If the completed research findings are in the process of being published, the lead investigator will inform the NSARC and agree to provide the final report and summary within 30 days of publication.
 If the researcher does not complete the approved research for any reason, they will contact the NSARC to remove the original abstract from the NSA web page.
 NSA requests that NSA’s role be acknowledged in any presentations or publications stemming from the research project.